-Tiffin aka Dosa is a daily supplement like sugar and salt intake in South Indian Kitchen hence, instead of white I mean basic Idli Dosa Batter this Ragi Brown Rice Dosa Batter is very healthy and nutritious with addition of Ragi /Finger Millet and Brown Rice.
+Tiffin aka Dosa is a daily supplement like sugar and salt intake in South Indian Kitchen hence, instead of regular I mean basic Idli Dosa Batter this Ragi Brown Rice Dosa Batter is very healthy and nutritious with addition of Ragi /Finger Millet and Brown Rice.
 It’s time to pack up things for 2 months vacation in homeland.
 I am very much excited to see Parents, Family and Friends after 2 years…I drafted few posts since we booked ticket, So I have scheduled few of them and you can expect delay in replying to your queries; Thanks for understanding the same.
 I will come up with some interesting recipes in near future.
 Coming to today’s recipe note this batter is good only for Dosa and not for idlis.
-Kids damn sure like this crispy dosa and unless you tell they never know that it has millet in it 🙂
+I am damn sure that kids like this crispy dosa and unless you tell they never know that it has millet in it 🙂

 Brown Rice or Kerala Matta Rice -2 Cups

 Idli Rice – 2 Cups ( Replace with Millets)